meltano/meltano/docs/src/plugins/extractors/mongodb.md

 - [Environment variable](/docs/configuration.html#configuring-settings): `TAP_MONGODB_DATABASE`

 This is the database used for authentication, not the database used for extraction.
-The data extracted is determined by folllowing the [selecting entities and attributes](/docs/getting-started.html#select-entities-and-attributes-to-extract) instructions.
+The data extracted is determined by following the [selecting entities and attributes](/docs/getting-started.html#select-entities-and-attributes-to-extract) instructions.

 #### How to use